 This article has been updated from a previous version.

-The terms “insurance agent” and “insurance broker” are frequently used interchangeably, but don’t make the mistake of thinking they’re the same thing.
-There are differences between the two that matter.
+The terms “insurance agent” and “insurance broker” are often used interchangeably, but there are key differences between the two that matter when looking for an affordable auto insurance policy.

-Most importantly, an insurance agent represents a single insurance company while an insurance broker represents you as the buyer and will seek quotes from more than one insurance provider.
+Most importantly, an insurance agent represents a single insurance company while an insurance broker represents you as the buyer and will seek quotes for you from more than one insurance provider.
 Both are licensed to sell insurance products while following provincial and federal regulations.
+And while either can sell you a home or car insurance policy, each offer their own unique advantages.

 What does an insurance agent do?

-Even if you want to take the time to compare packages for any given type of insurance, you also must consider the nuances in the fine print for each one.
 With that said, buying insurance directly from an agent does have its advantages.
 It’s easy to get a quote over the phone or online, which can speed up comparison shopping.
-Not only does it save you time, but it saves the insurance company money, so theoretically some of those savings get passed on to you in the form of a lower premium.
+Not only does it save you time, but it saves the insurance company money, so theoretically some of those savings can get passed on to you in the form of a lower premium.

 Questions to ask an insurance agent